 WaveMatrix supports an affordable thermocouple data acquisition system from National Instruments, connected directly by USB.
 Alternatively any suitable temperature transducer can be connected via an additional analogue input channel on the controller.

-For systems using older frame control electronics (or for other manufacturers), it is necessary to retrofit our new 8800MT controller that will support PC control by WaveMatrix, as well as providing improved data acquisition, precision, and operator security.
+For systems using older frame control electronics (or for other manufacturers), it is necessary to retrofit our 8800MT controller that will support PC control by WaveMatrix, as well as providing improved data acquisition, precision, and operator security.

 About Peter Bailey